asyrjasalo/kongman/README.md

 Output only if `key` is already set.

-Re-running later `--yaml` file only upgrades the changed resources.
+Running with a changed `--yaml` only upgrades the changed parts.
+Resources been removed from the file are not deleted from Kong.
-Removing resource(s) from file does not delete it from Kong, unless the resource has `ensure: absent` defined in `.yaml`.
+To delete a resource from Kong, add `ensure: absent` for it in YAML.

 See `kong-incubator --help` for all options.